NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 <br>

-# Step 7: Set up the Model
+## Step 8: Set up the Model

-### Theory

-  For this step, we will need to set up the slider Model class to hold the information we need for the size of the selected primitive.
-We will later use this information to connect it to the Manipulator.
+  For this step, you will need to set up the slider Model class to hold the information you need for the size of the selected prim.
+You will later use this information to connect it to the Manipulator.

-## Step 7.1: Import Omniverse Command Library
+### Step 7.1: Import Omniverse Command Library

    First, let's start by importing the Omniverse Command Library to `slider_model.py`